revelaction/mankidown/README.md

 #### Position in document

-if there are no `guid:`s per note, mankidown will make a guid by appending a integer to the name of the markdown file.
+if there are no `guid:`s per note, mankidown will make a guid by appending an integer to the name of the markdown file.
 That integer is just the note number (position) in the markdown file: